The Doomed Life Cycle of Single-Use Plastic Water Bottles

 The Great Pacific Garbage Patch is a concentrated area in the Pacific Ocean where great sums of garbage, including plastic, has collected.
 The patch consists of multiple gyres, which is a system of ocean currents.
 These currents have brought together trash in the ocean to create a patch twice the size of Texas.
 However, this isn’t a floating island of trash, the Discovery Channel’s “The Swim” explains it as more of a smog of microplastic particles.

-Do the environment (and your wallet) a favor by installing your own water filtration system.
-Use EcoPureHome’s interactive shopping guide to find a personalized recommendation for your unique water needs.Interactive Shopping Guide
+Do the environment, yourself and your wallet a favor by installing a water filtration system in your home.
+Use EcoPureHome’s interactive shopping guide to find a recommendation for your water needs.Interactive Shopping Guide